cslzchen/gravyvalet/README.md

 ## ...set up gravyvalet for local development with osf, using docker

 0. have [osf running](https://github.com/CenterForOpenScience/osf.io/blob/develop/README-docker-compose.md) (with its `api` at `http://192.168.168.167:8000`)
+   1. Ensure that `192.168.168.167` is in `ALLOWED_HOSTS` for your local OSF install.
+(If you have fresh install you can skip this step)
 1. Start your PostgreSQL and Django containers with `docker compose up -d`.
 2. Enter the Django container: `docker compose exec gravyvalet /bin/bash`.
 3. Migrate the existing models: `python manage.py migrate`.